 How do I turn this microscope on/off?

 Find the manual for the microscope you are using here.
-System start up and shutdown procedures will be the first contents of each manual.
+The manuals are a link at the bottom System start up and shutdown procedures will be the first contents of each manual.
 Additionally, there are start up and shut down instructions on the walls by the microscopes.
 If you haven't been trained to use the microscope then please fill in the Microscope Training Request Form.